 Cuba Travel tips about money.
 The monetary situation has changed dramatically since 2020.
 The CUC has been eliminated altogether.
 This is the currency you could use as a visitor in Cuba.
 It's gone, and the government has returned Cuba to a single currency economy.
 Why does the single currency matter?
 It's because that combined with a pandemic has created inflation, massive inflation.
 Recently, the government has announced that the USD is not to be used in Cuba, only the CUP, Euros or Canadian Dollars.
 If you're going to travel to Cuba, it's currently best to bring Euros, which have the most favorable exchange rate in Cuba as of this writing.

-Pork, meat, and chicken are costly.
-Seafood is more readily available and the route I would go at this point.
+Cuban food is definitely more expensive, with seafood being the most available.
 Government-owned institutions are only accepting CUP at this point, and being government-owned in Cuba means off-limits for Americans.
 This doesn't mean that you'll miss out, as there are alternatives to spending money in these places.
 Americans must only spend money on privately owned businesses.
 This is a regulatory rule by the U.S. Government for Americans visiting Cuba.

 Some people wonder, Is it safe to travel in Cuba?
 I always say yes.
 I feel safer in Cuba than I do in my own hometown.
 For certain there is less crime, with the highest activity related to tourists being pick pocketing.
 It's never happened to me, but you should always bring a money belt no matter where you go.